How Much Sodium Is in Hot Sauce? (And Why It Matters)

 On the style.
 The method.
 The flavor goals.
 And the kind of burn it's built to bring.

-But whether you're counting milligrams for health reasons or just want your sauce to taste like actual ingredients instead of just salt and vinegar, here's what you should know—and how to read the label right.
+Whether you're counting milligrams for health reasons or just want your sauce to taste like actual ingredients instead of salt and vinegar, here's what matters—and how to read the label right.

 Hot Sauce Sodium Content: The Complete Comparison